AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

         self.HeadNode = None
 ```

-The 'copy' package is imported to impliment the left and right rotations.
+The 'copy' package is imported to implement the left and right rotations.
 Provided below is code for these:

 ```python
 def LeftRotate(self, Subtree: Node):